Home – Why serve?

 Three Focus Areas: Transparency, Accountability, and Improvement

-My intent in serving as Commissioner is to focus on three priorities and provide frequent updates: Transparency, Accountability, and Improvement.
+My intent in serving as Commissioner is to focus on three areas and provide frequent updates: Transparency, Accountability, and Improvement.

 • Transparency: What is happening?
 Who is doing what, when, and why?